Allaby-lab/PIA-accessories/README.txt

 ==============================================
 Scripts for manipulating PIA outputs
 Allaby lab, University of Warwick
-2020-06-01
+2021-03-10

 Phylogenetic intersection analysis (PIA) takes standard-format BLAST output and a corresponding FASTA file.
 It assigns reads to phylogenetic intersections based on their BLAST hits, assuming that the true taxon will be inside that phylogenetic intersection.
 It is designed to be robust to the uneven representation of taxa in databases.

 The scripts in this collection manipulate PIA outputs.
-Most will be described in a forthcoming paper.
-For more information, email r.cribdon@warwick.ac.uk.
+Most are described in Cribdon et al. (PIA: More Accurate Taxonomic Assignment of Metagenomic Data Demonstrated on sedaDNA From the North Sea, Frontiers in Ecology and Evolution, 2020).
+For more information, email r.g.allaby@warwick.ac.uk.

 PIA prerequisites